 “I wouldn’t blame you if you were.
 Those are the only jobs left for people.”

-A rare couple sauntered past, cast them a suspicious glance and broke into a hurried step.
+A rare couple sauntered past, casting them a suspicious glance, then broke into a hurried step.
 The girl was delicate, like birds used to be, and had a long gait.
 Orlando noticed she was wearing a scarf around her neck, even though the day was warm.

 “She’s covered it up,” observed the man at Orlando’s side.
-“She could get a fine for that.”
-He reached across and gave Orlando the jacket.
+“She could get a fine for that.
+Look…” he pointed at a surveillance camera high up in the tree.
+Orlando’s heart contracted.
+It felt like a betrayal.
+The man reached across and gave Orlando the jacket.
 The lining was quilted and had a residual warmth.
+‘Here.’

 Orlando folded the jacket on his lap, not quite knowing what to do with it.
 “Thank you.”